kylephan/Utilities/README.md

 # Utilities
-A compilation of scripts i has written so far to support my Maya workflow
+A compilation of scripts i has written so far to speed up my Maya workflow.